 In my free time I enjoy carpentry, being outdoors and exercising.

-Texas A&M Corpus Christi - MBA & MS, Business Administration & Secondary Education
+Graduate Degree: Texas A&M Corpus Christi - Masters, Business Administration & Secondary Education

 College Level American History